1

 Alternative Health Care Facilities (ACFs)/Group Homes

-Residents of an ACF may receive immunizations from their own physicians.
+Residents of an Alternative Health Care Facility (ACF) may receive immunizations from their own physicians.
 They may also receive vaccines under home health as stated above in the home health guideline.

 Back to Top